Anderson-Shin/anderson-shin.github.io/_data_analysis/ETF_analysis.md

 ## Executive Summary

-This report presents a comparative analysis of Parametric, Non-Parametric (Historical), and GARCH-Filtered Historical Simulation (FHS) risk models for an optimized portfolio of your chosen ETFs from January 2020 to December 2023.
+This report presents a comparative analysis of Parametric, Non-Parametric (Historical), and GARCH-Filtered Historical Simulation (FHS) risk models for an optimized portfolio of your chosen ETFs from January 2024 to July 2025.

 The analysis concludes that while the GARCH-FHS model provides the lowest VaR estimate, its performance in predicting the magnitude of tail losses is less accurate than the Historical Simulation model.
 The **Historical Simulation model demonstrates the best overall performance**, passing the frequency backtest and accurately predicting the magnitude of tail losses in the ES backtest.